HidayatRivai2020/Golang/Data_Structure/README.md

 ## Slices
 - similar to array but has a dynamic length
 - the length of a slice is not part of its type and belongs to runtime
-- an unitialize slices is equal to nil
+- an un-initialize slices is equal to nil

 ### Declaring Slices
 - use keyword `make` to initialize slices with specific length : `make([]<type>, length)`